MarijaStanojcic/MovieRecommendation/README.md

 # MovieRecommendation
 This is my first project learning about recommendation systems.
-Currently, there are some simpler algorithms for popularity model, user similarity and item similarity model.
+Currently, there are some simple algorithms for popularity model, user similarity and item similarity model.
 This is still work in progress.